WULPUS/python_testbench/docs/docs/configuration.md

 Then, you can list all tasks to be executed under the `tasks` field.

-A task quite a long description.
 You can have the following fields:

 - `path`: Base path of the project which this path may describe, all other paths are relative to this path.
 - `tools`: Dictionary of tools to be used in the task, with some optional configurations for each tool.